RealistAI/bq_migration_automation_tool/README.md

 ## Setup
 the service consists of 4 parts as indicated by the Makefile.
-The first part of the Makefile `make install`, will install all the required dependencies for the BigQuery Migration service.
+The first part of the Makefile `make install`, which will install all the required dependencies for the BigQuery Migration service.

 the `setup()` is run in two parts of the makefile. the `setup()` script will clone the required repos into the local file system.
 If the given Github repo exists already in our local file system, we will